-Extensions: We may be able to enhance identification by using GP data to measure probabilities of movements between geographic units.
+Extensions: We may be able to enhance identification by using GP registration data to measure probabilities of movements between geographic units.
 These data can be taken to predictions of the model, leading to overidentification, which creates a great opportunity for model verification. (out of sample model verification).
 What are the segmentation questions?

 (2) Micro Data Test of Aggregate Data Model

-Use the unique access to linked micro data over time (e.g., from the Registers of Scotland by matching names) to determine how people in different groups actually did move.
-Use these data to directly test the implications of the model in (1).
-Simply follow individuals when they move and determine whether, for instance, the poor tend to move towards or away from pollution.
-In particular, when confronted with a disamenity, do we see the affluent members leaving first?
-Who are their houses re-filled by?
+This project exploits the unique access to linked micro data over time (e.g., from the Registers of Scotland by matching names) to determine how people in different groups actually did move.
+The data allow us to directly test the implications of the model in (1).
+We only need to follow individuals when they move and determine whether, for instance, the poor tend to move towards or away from pollution.
+In particular, when confronted with a disamenity, we are interested in the following sequence of questions: Do we see the affluent members leaving first?
+Whom are their houses re-filled by?
 What does this do to endogenous local amenities?
 Does this create feedback effects?
 The rich information in matched ROS data will provide a unique opportunity to answer these questions directly, and to test the modeling structure described in (1).

 (3) Windfarms (Draft Target Date 3.30.13)

 Work on this project will use information on property values to determine the non-marketed costs to nearby residents of wind turbines.
 This hedonic exercise will have policy implications as wind power is projected to become an important component of Britain’s renewable energy portfolio.
 Wind farms may affect property values in different ways.
-We will distinguish two types of effects. nFirst, effects from one or more wind turbines being in view of a property and second, effects from wind turbine noise (with the latter varying with the size of a wind farm).
+We will distinguish two types of effects.
+First, effects from one or more wind turbines being in view of a property and second, effects from wind turbine noise (with the latter varying with the size of a wind farm).
 We capture the relationship between the visibility of wind turbines and house prices using difference-in-difference (DD) estimations that compare property values in the view sight of at least one wind turbine (S) before and after the establishment of the turbine to places that cannot be seen (NS) but are located close by.
 Since we compare properties within a small geographic range, unobserved and potentially confounding neighborhood attributes should not differ much.
 Moreover, we would expect the distribution of visual obstructions preventing view of the turbine to be random with respect to other neighborhood unobservables.
 Our DD approach then compares changes in property values for houses where a wind turbine is within and out of view respectively.

 To disentangle noise effects from view effects, we can extend the DD estimation to a DDD estimation.
 The DDD allows us to account for view-area specific changes in property values and noise-area specific changes in property values when we measure the additional change in property values of houses that are exposed to noise and view sight effects.
 Comparing the coefficients of houses that (i) can only see, (ii) can only hear, or (iii) can see and hear the wind turbine then allows us to separate the effects.